AlynxZhou/showmethekey/README.md

 A GUI frontend based on GTK, will run CLI backend as root via `pkexec`.

+### Special Notice for GNOME Wayland Session Users

+There is no official Wayland protocol allowing toplevel clients to set their own position and layer, only users can change those things.
+Also Mutter has no way to let a program to set it always on top.
+But don't worry, users are always allowed to do those things by themselves, so after turning on the switch, please right click the title bar of the keys window and check "Always on Top" and "Always on Visible Workspace", and Mutter will do as what you set!

+For other Wayland DEs (personally I only care about KDE Plasma), I will do more test and update here.

 # Name

 As I want some clear name that hints its usage, but `screenkey` is already taken and I think `visualkey` sounds like `Visual Studio` and it's horrible.
 My friend [@LGiki](https://github.com/LGiki) suggests `Show Me The Key` which sounds like "Show me the code" from Linus Torvalds.
 At first I think it's a little bit long, but now it is acceptable so it's called `showmethekey` or `Show Me The Key`.